tylerdr/sprinter-website/src/pages/about/index.md

   bettering individual lives through technology.
 headerImage: /img/sprintaboutfeatimage.jpg
 what:
-  body: '## We use technology to make businesses better.'
+  body: We use technology to make businesses better.
   header: What We Do
   image: /img/sprinteraboutimage.jpg
 how:
   body: >-
-    ## We do it by consulting first, and creating second.Unlike many software
-    companies, we begin our process with the customer instead of the product.
+    We do it by consulting first, and creating second.Unlike many software companies, we begin our process with the customer instead of the product.
     This allows us to focus our efforts on your business when designing the software, not the general market.